zieren/wasted-youth-tracker/README.md

 3. Upload the contents of the `server/` directory to a directory on your web server.
 4. Rename the file `common/config-sample.php` to `common/config.php` and fill in the login parameters for the database created above.
 5. Set up access control e.g. via `.htaccess`.
 This may be skipped if the server is only accessible by the parents.
+6. Chmod the `logs` directory to be writable by the PHP user.
-6. Visit the directory on your web server to verify that the installation was successful.
+7. Visit the directory on your web server to verify that the installation was successful.
 You should see no error messages.
-7. In the web UI, click the `System` tab to add a new user for your kid (use all lower case, no spaces and no special characters).
+8. In the web UI, click the `System` tab to add a new user for your kid (use all lower case, no spaces and no special characters).
 Verify the created user shows up in the selector at the top.

 ### Client Application